vikram-kangotra/baavlibuch_assignment/README.md

 - ## GitHub Repository

   - [x] Created a new repo on GitHub.
-  - [] Commits organized into independent branches for the 3 pipelines.
-  - [] Merged branches for submission.

 - ## Docker Containers

-  - [] Containerise each of the components on independent docker containers
+  - [X] Containerise each of the components on independent docker containers

 ## How to Run

+### Manual

 1. Clone the repository: